jorexdeveloper/termux-nethunter/README.md

 Not very helpful, is it?
 That because **this is definitely a bad idea and you are completely liable for any unintended effects of this action**.

 Just remember, I am mostly lazy and would never implement an anti-root fuse for absolutely no reason.

+## Contribution

+Contributions to this project are not only welcome, but also encouraged.

+Here is the current TODO list.

+1. Create a backup/restore script that:

+   - Is intuitive and not boring.
+   - Can be back up and restore into another directory (proot links are kept intact).
+   - Includes usage information.

+2. Utilize the dialog command to perform the installation using GUI (the dialog command comes pre-installed in Termux).
+3. Any other improvements.

+And most imporantly, make sure any new programs/scripts/functions _do only one thing and extrenely well_.

 ## License